Immigration to Canada: Canada-US

 The Dominion Lands Act of 1872 copied the American system by offering ownership of 160 acres (65 ha) of land free (with a small registration fee) to any man over the age of 18, or any woman heading a household.
 They did not need to be citizens but had to live on the plot and improve it.

 Also during this period, Canada became a port of entry for many Europeans seeking to gain entry into the United States.
 Canadian transportation companies advertised Canadian ports as a hassle-free way to enter the US, especially as the States began barring entry to certain ethnicities.
 Both the US and Canada mitigated this situation in 1894 with the Canadian Agreement which allowed for U.S. immigration officials to inspect ships landing at Canadian ports for immigrants excluded from the US.
 If found, the transporting companies were responsible for shipping the persons back.

 Clifford Sifton, Ottawa's Minister of the Interior (1896–1905), argued that the free western lands were ideal for growing wheat and would attract large numbers of hard-working farmers.
 He removed obstacles that included control of the lands by companies or organizations that did little to encourage settlement.
 Land companies, the Hudson's Bay Company, and school lands all accounted for large tracts of excellent property.
 The railways kept closed even larger tracts because they were reluctant to take legal title to the even-numbered lands they were due, thus blocking the sale of odd-numbered tracts.
 With the goal of maximizing immigration from Britain, eastern Canada and the US, Sifton broke the legal log jam, and set up aggressive advertising campaigns in the U.S. and Europe, with a host of agents promoting the Canadian West.
 He would also broker deals with ethnic groups who wanted large tracts for homogeneous settlement.
+Attempts to form permanent settlement colonies west of the Great Lakes were beset by difficulty and isolation until the building of the Canadian Pacific Railway and the second of the two Riel Rebellions.
+Despite the railway making the region more accessible, there were fears that a tide of settlers from the United States might overrun the British territory.